Jolkert/cobblemore/README.md

 - Utility Umbrella
 - Shed Shell

-It also adds the Ability Capsule and Ability Patch items for changing abilities
+It also adds the Ability Capsule and Ability Patch items for changing abilities.

-## What does it *not* add?
-Currently, ***there is no way to obtain any of these items in survival mode***
-This *is* a planned feature, however, and if you have any suggestions for methods, feel free to either submit a feature request on [GitHub](https://github.com/Jolkert/cobblemore/issues), or make a request in [my discord server](https://github.com/Jolkert/cobblemore/issues)
+The shoal shells and shoal salt are added to craft the shell bell.
+They are both randomly dropped by sand, like how flint is obtained from gravel.

+Certain items are missing methods to obtain them in survival.
+These include:
+- Weakness/Blunder Policy
+- Loaded Dice
+- Throat Spray
+- Shed Shell

 ## Find a bug?
 Report it on the [GitHub issues page](https://github.com/Jolkert/cobblemore/issues)!